As my mother’s oldest child and my grandparent’s oldest granddaughter, I was going to be a first to go to college.

 I went back and forth between wanting to become a doctor, dentist, and even a marine biologist (science is my jam) and I knew college was the way to get there.

 No one in my family really applied the pressure for me to go to college, it’s just what I thought I had to do so I assumed the responsibility.
-But from early as my sophomore year in high school, everyone had an interest.
+But from as early as my sophomore year in high school, everyone had an interest.

-Everyone had an interest but no one could truly afford to pay for college so student loans were thought to be my only ticket at the time.
+Everyone had an interest but no one could truly afford to pay for college, so student loans were thought to be my only ticket at the time.
 You know, that “good debt”.

 I remember going to speak with my guidance counselor about my college picks.
 I was eyeing a few in-state schools but I had my heart set on Hampton University, a private historically black school in Hampton, VA.
 I applied for and earned a few local scholarships but only enough to pay for a couple of books.
 I really had no way of paying for college but I got accepted and knowing my family had no way of helping me pay for the tuition, I took out student loans…the maximum amount.